Aaron Patrick sues NFL, Chargers, ESPN for knee injury in out-of-bounds collision

 Now Patrick is suing a host of organizations for creating the situation that led to his injury.

-In the lawsuit filed Tuesday in California Superior Court against the NFL, the Chargers and ESPN, the second-year linebacker claims he collided with an improperly positioned TV liaison just before pushing Carter out of bounds.
+In the lawsuit filed Tuesday in California Superior Court against the NFL, Chargers, Rams ownership group and ESPN, the second-year linebacker claims he collided with an improperly positioned TV liaison just before pushing Carter out of bounds.
 The suit claims that Patrick’s momentum carried him off the field, where he stepped awkwardly on mats placed to cover wires for the TV replay system before tumbling into the TV liaison.

 Aaron Patrick’s agent, Lamont Smith, said via text: “I was very disturbed about the way the injury occurred with the carpet being on the sideline like that.
 His cleat got lodged in the carpet trying to avoid the media person.” https://t.co/PnR8tEEs8z— Tom Pelissero (@TomPelissero) October 18, 2022